Proxz-AI-Inc/proxylink/README.md

-Intermediary is a web application that allows users to manage their cancellation requests.
-It provides a user-friendly interface for managing cancellation requests, including filtering, sorting, and exporting data in various formats.
+ProxyLink is a web application that allows users to manage their cancellation requests.
+It provides a user-friendly interface for managing cancellation and other type of requests, including filtering, sorting, and exporting data in various formats.

+Before r

 ## Getting Started